 Rent Bikes and Visit the Brooklyn Bridge

 My family is big on giving experiences instead of things.
-This past Christmas, my sister and brother-in-law gifted us a fun day exploring Brooklyn on bicycle.
-We started in Cobble Hill, went up to the Brooklyn Bridge and then down to Red Hook.
-We were able to get amazing views of lower Manhattan, Governors Island and the East River.
+This past Christmas, my sister, and brother-in-law gifted us a fun day exploring Brooklyn on a bicycle.
+We started in Cobble Hill, went up to the Brooklyn Bridge, and then down to Red Hook.
+We were able to get amazing views of lower Manhattan, Governors Island, and the East River.

 My family spends a lot of time thinking and talking about food.
 So before starting, we needed to fuel up.
-We ordered several pizza pies (yes, they are pies in New York) from Sal’s Pizza Store in Cobble Hill.
+We ordered several pizza pies from Sal’s Pizza Store in Cobble Hill.
 They were delicious.

 We rented our bicycles through CitiBike.
 You can grab a bike at any of their locations around NYC, there are literally hundreds.
 You don’t need to reserve anything in advance, and you pay at the kiosk when you get your bike.
 There is an app, however, if you want to see how many bikes are available at one station.
 It costs $3 for a 30 minute rental, or $12 for 24 hours.
 Electronic bikes are also available, which my parents rented.
 Ebikes have a little extra cost.
 I was able to try one and it was really nice, especially when going up hill!
 Note, we did bring our own helmets since you cannot rent them from CitiBike.

 4. Up to the Brooklyn Bridge, Down to Red Hook

 Once we all had our bikes checked out and ready to go, we left Cobble Hill and headed north towards Brooklyn Bridge Park.
 We rode along the East River and stopped when we came to the base of the Brooklyn Bridge.
 We spent some time there taking in the sights and getting pictures.
 The views of the Lower Manhattan skyline and Governors Island were awesome!
 From there, we headed down to Red Hook.